ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 ### VPN server authentication
 {: #server-authentication}

-On 31 December 2022, support for Certificate Manager will be removed and any existing instances will be deleted.
-The strategic alternative for managing certificates in IBM Cloud is Secrets Manager.
+As a reminder, end of support for IBM Cloud Certificate Manager was 31 December 2022.
+Remaining instances of Certificate Manager have been deleted.
+Any user-provided Ingress secrets stored in Certificate Manager are no longer valid.
 For more information, see [Migrating certificates from Certificate Manager](/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).
 {: important}

 You must specify a VPN server certificate during provisioning.
 You can create a certificate using the {{site.data.keyword.cloud_notm}} Secrets Manager, or use one of your own.